Fossil Group (FOSL) Q3 2017 Results - Earnings Call Transcript

 This year, we've done a bunch of cost engineering and gotten the cost down so that it's only a $30 to $60 incremental up-charge versus traditional watch.
 Our design teams have brought great products, key selling styles now into hybrids.
 And so in Fossil stores, you're now seeing a roughly 60% to 40% – 60% hybrids, 40% unit sales mix versus display.
 So that's a good leading indicator on where that category – the balance of that category is going.
 And we're also seeing now that the styles are – we launched thinner and smaller styles, we're seeing female penetration increase significantly there.

 In terms of obstacles, we've got to create the category.
-It's not normal (36:16) for any other large player out there in developing the category.
+It's not normal for (36:08) any other large player out there developing the category.
 So allowing Fossil to lead the way, a significant part of their marketing in Q4 will be against hybrids.
 They have influencer campaigns and social media as a heavy emphasis there.
 So I think category awareness is now the biggest obstacle.
 We've got great product, beautiful designs, a significant amount of cost out, and we're now leading the sharp price points needed to really grow the category.
 So it's really about awareness.

 Kosta N. Kartsotis - Fossil Group, Inc.